b4nst/turbogit/README.md

 ![logo](assets/tu_logo.png)

-tug is a cli tool built to help you deal with your day-to-day git work. tug enforces convention (e.g. [The Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)) without overwhelming you. tug is your friend.
+tug is a cli tool built to help you deal with your day-to-day git work. tug enforces conventions (e.g. [The Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)) without overwhelming you. tug is your friend.

 ![tug example](assets/tug.gif)